Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An url field has the following properties in addition to the common [abstract string field](#abstract-string-field) settings:

 * **checkDNS** - A boolean to specify whether to check if the associated host exists or not.
 Default value is `false`.
+This setting is considered **deprecated** and will be removed in a future version.
+It does not have any effect in Zikula 3 anymore.
 * **length** - The length of this field.
 Default value is `255`.

 In [edit pages](#edit-action) the generator will use url input elements as well as validation on client and server side.
 For the output in [view](#view-action) and [display](#display-action) pages an icon will be shown linking the url.